react-native-admob/admob/docs/docs/api/RewardedInterstitialAd.md

 addEventListener(event: string, handler: (event?: any) => any): void
 ```

-Add an event handler for an ad event.
+Adds an event handler for an ad event.

 **Parameters**